DanBurbach/Word_Definer_Test/README.md

 <li>Program will take you to a seperate page where the definition of the word will be displayed</li>
 </ul>

+<h2>Support and contact details</h2>
+Feel free to contact me with any suggestions or questions.
+email: dburbach1982@gmail.com

 <h3>Known Bugs</h3>
 They're no known bugs, to date.

 <h3>Built With</h3>
 Ruby 2.5.1
+Git
+BASH
+Atom
+Github

 <h3>Checked With</h3>
 Rspec